 Check your face, ears, neck, chest, and belly.
 Women will need to lift their breasts to check the skin underneath.

-Check your underarm areas, both sides of your arms, the tops and palms of your hands, in between your fingers, and your fingernails.
+Check your underarm areas, both sides of your arms, the tops and palms of your hands, in between your fingers, and under your fingernails.

-Check the front of your thighs, shins, tops of your feet, in between your toes, and your toenails.
+Check the front of your thighs, shins, tops of your feet, in between your toes, and under your toenails.

 Now use a hand mirror to look at the bottoms of your feet, your calves, and the backs of your thighs, first checking one leg and then the other.

-Use the hand mirror to check your buttocks, genital area, lower and upper back, and the back of the neck and ears.
+Use the hand mirror to check your buttocks, genital area, lower and upper back, and the back of your neck and ears.
 Or it may be easier to look at your back in the wall mirror using a hand mirror.